vdesabou/kafka-docker-playground-docs/docs/playground connector-plugin sourcecode.md

 By default, for each connector, the latest available version on Confluent Hub is used (for Confluent employees, it will also get latest versions for fully managed connectors)

 🔢 Confluent employees only: for fully managed connectors, use the cc-connect image version for the pcc.
-You must have a Confluent Github token set with GITHUB_TOKEN or GH_TOKEN environment variable.
+You must have a Confluent Github token set with GITHUB_TOKEN or GH_TOKEN environment variable and also be using Confluent VPN.

 🎓 Tip: set to " " in order to select the version dynamically